 EcoReps are student volunteers who act to improve sustainable behavior in their residence halls, on campus and among peers.
-In addition to ensuring that the proper recycling containers are present in their living and study spaces, EcoReps meet consistently and hold events to improve outreach of sustainable knowledge and practices at Bard.
+In addition to ensuring that the proper recycling containers are present in their living and study spaces, EcoReps meet consistently and hold events to improve outreach of sustainable knowledge and practices at Bard and in the community.

-For more information, contact your EcoRep Coordinator by region (table below), or email email@example.com, Laurie Husted at firstname.lastname@example.org, or Sustainability Engagement Intern Carl Amritt email@example.com, or find us on Facebook: https://www.facebook.com/groups/bcecoreps/.
+For more information, contact your nearest EcoRep Coordinator (see table below), email email@example.com, Laurie Husted at firstname.lastname@example.org, or Sustainability Engagement Intern Eliot Meyer - email@example.com, or find us on Facebook: https://www.facebook.com/groups/bcecoreps/.

 In addition to being a role model for environmental sustainability, EcoReps are responsible for making sure that the following facilities are present in their residence hall…